 our task for you

 Right, so now you know ways in which to help identify Imposter Syndrome and some ways to help you overcome the feeling.
 Now is the time to put these tips into practice, and let us know how you get on.
-Feel free to come back and comment on the blog with your results, or better still, let us know if you have any different ways to help manage Impostor Syndrome.
+Feel free to come back and comment on the blog with your results, or better still, let us know if you have any different ways to help manage feeling like a fraud.